domschl/WinSteamOnMac/README.md

 > **Note:** 'Shortcut' might ask you for confirmation, if you want to run scripts, and you need to enable that via the settings-link provided.

 Add an icon to the shortcut, and you are ready to go.
-The shortcut can be put into the doc, and now you simply can directly start Steam for Windows!
+The shortcut can be put into the dock, and now you simply can directly start Steam for Windows!
+(Right-click the shortcut script in the 'Shortcuts' app and select 'Add to dock' to create shortcut for your shortcut in the Shortcuts app...)

 ### Troubleshooting